 Getting chairs, food, and accessibility right makes all the difference between me being able to participate and not being able to participate in your event.

-At a physics/university event, I need (1) a reserved top-quality chair, (2) reserved special food, and (3) barrier-free accessibility.
+At a physics/university event, I need (1) a reserved top-quality chair, (2) digestible food, and (3) barrier-free accessibility.
 At a multi-day physics/university event, I also need (4) a decent bed at a relatively quiet hotel which can receive shipped luggage and maps showing barrier-free entrances.
-At a local party with friends, I just need a high-backed chair with soft surfaces and some advice beforehand about likely food and drinks.
+At a local party with friends, I just need a high-backed chair with soft surfaces and some advice beforehand about likely food and drinks so I can plan ahead.
 Please see below for specifics.
 Thanks!

 Most chairs are not comfortable enough for me to sit on them for more than a few minutes, even on a good pain day.
 At a professional event, I need to sit on a high-backed adjustable ergonomic office chair with all of the following six properties.
 At a local party with friends, the first two are usually sufficient.
 In order of importance, the six requirements are:-